Retire by stateFigures verified May 31, 2026

 Free and discounted state park access

-Washington offers a Senior Limited Income Pass that is free to apply for and provides a 50 percent discount on camping fees plus free day use.
-It helps lower-income retirees use the state parks more often.
+If your income is limited, the state's Senior Limited Income Pass is free to apply for.
+It gets you a 50 percent discount on camping fees and free day use, so the parks cost you less to enjoy.

 Washington Department of Retirement Systems